gitMarcH/IBS_Ghana_StratosTG2/README.md

 Files available at this repository:

-* IBS_SUSAN_Ghana_STRATOS_generateData.R - this script simulates a very simple dataset for the first exercise of the workshop.
+* IBS_SUSAN_Ghana_STRATOS_simulateData.R - this script simulates a very simple dataset for the first exercise of the workshop.

 Example solution approaches uploaded after the workshop:
 * IBS_SUSAN_Ghana_STRATOS_varSel_simulatedDataSimpleAnalysis.R - this script is an example how to investigate the performance of a few commonly used variable selection methods on the simulated data from the previous script.